Rsiriy/Pine-Script-Candlestick-Pattern-Identifier/README.md

 <p align="center"><img src="https://github.com/Rsiriy/Pine-Script-Stock-Trading-Scripts/blob/master/images/ThreeLineStrikeCode.png?raw=true"></p>

 The first line shows the declaration for the candles I am looking for.
-In this case, I'm looking for three green candles in the preceeding a red candle.
+In this case, I'm looking for three green candles preceeding a red candle.

 The second, third, and fourth line establish the uptrend by stating that the close of the preceeding day is less than open of the day after.